-In addition to the operationally collected data, intensive observation periods will be organized as field experiments thereby complementing the operational instrumentation by additional sensors and measurement systems to get an almost full picture of the situation in the atmosphere, at the land surface, the vegetation and in the soil.
-This extended instrumentation is operated temporarily to target a certain aspect of L-A interaction.
-Additional instruments of UHOH are DIAL and RRL, BreedVision, Drones, EM38.
-Interesting sensors to add are further DLs for SL sampling, fibre-optical distributed sensing (FODS) to study the temperature distribution, canopy sensors to observe temperature, humidity, radiation, and wind inside and at the top of the canopy stand, and isotope measurements to discriminate between evaporation and transpiration.
+extended instrumentation is operated temporarily to target a certain aspect of L-A interaction.
+Additional instruments of UHOH are DIAL, RRL, BreedVision, drones, and EM38.
+Interesting sensors to add are further DLs for SL sampling; fiber optic distributed sensing (FODS) to study the temperature distribution; canopy sensors to observe temperature, humidity, radiation, and wind inside and at the top of the canopy stand; and isotope measurements to discriminate between evaporation and transpiration.
 Interested external partners can benefit from our sensor synergy and join through collaboration.
-For example, LAFO was one observation site in the frame of the field campaign Swabian MOSES which took place in spring 2021 (Kunz et al., 2022).
+For example, LAFO was one observation site in the frame of the field campaign Swabian MOSES that took place in spring 2021 (Kunz et al., 2022).
 During this field experiment the Atmospheric Raman Temperature and Humidity Sounder (ARTHUS) was operated to capture atmospheric temperature and humidity profiles next to wind and cloud observations with DL and a Doppler cloud radar.

-2.3 Study Area
+2.3 Study area

-LAFO site is located approximately 10 km south of Stuttgart city and 3km north from the Stuttgart airport, near the University of Hohenheim, Stuttgart (48° 42' N, 9°11' E) in Southwestern Germany.
+The LAFO site is located approximately 10 km south of Stuttgart and 3 km north of Stuttgart airport, near the University of Hohenheim, Stuttgart ($48^{\circ}42'$ N, $9^{\circ}11'$ E), in southwestern Germany.
 The study site belongs to the university's agricultural research farm "Heidfeldhof" and comprises 26 agricultural fields covering a surface area of 84 ha.
 Figure 2 shows a map of the LAFO study area.
-The agricultural fields are surrounded by suburban areas with an adjoining forest in the westerly direction.
+The agricultural fields are surrounded by suburban areas with an adjoining forest to the west.
 The Heidfeldhof farm is owned by the University of Hohenheim and used as a research site for agricultural experiments.
-Main crops are maize, rapeseed, wheat, triticale, and barley cultivated in rotation, which include other crops, too.
-The LAFO experimental site is flat; its elevation varies between 390 and 420 meters.
-The monthly temperatures vary between 0°C in winter and 18°C in summer months, and annual precipitation is 685 mm.
+The main crops are maize, rapeseed, wheat, triticale and barley cultivated in rotation, and other crops are also present.
+The LAFO experimental site is flat; its elevation varies between 390 and 420 m.
+The monthly temperatures vary between 0 °C in winter and 18 °C in summer, and annual precipitation is 685 mm.
 An irrigation system is not installed.
-The soil type of the site is classified as Haplic Luvisol (periglacial loess) with a silty-loam texture (7 % sand, 73 % silt, and 21 % clay).
-In addition to the LAFO measurements additional observations are made close by.
-In 2 km distance, the Hohenheim weather and climate station has been recording data since 1878.
-The meteorological observations at the Stuttgart airport (METAR code: ESSD) is located only 3 km to the South.
-The official weather station Stuttgart-Schnarrenberg operated by the German weather service (DWD) with radiosonde launches (two per day) is located 13 km to the Northwest.
-Finally, the water level of the small Körsch creek next to the study area is recorded 8 km downstream to the East in Denkendorf.
+The soil type of the site is classified as Haplic Luvisol (periglacial loess) with a silty-loam texture (7 % sand, 73 % silt and 21 % clay).

+In addition to the LAFO measurements, additional observations are made close by.
+At a 2 km distance from the site, the Hohenheim weather and climate station has been recording data since 1878 (Wulfmeyer and Henning-Müller, 2005).
+The meteorological observations made from Stuttgart airport (METAR code: ESSD) are located only 3 km to the south.
+The official weather station Stuttgart-Schnarrenberg operated by the German weather service (DWD) with radiosonde launches (two launches per day) is located 13 km to the Northwest.
+Finally, the water level of the small Körsch creek next to the study area is recorded 8 km downstream to the east in Denkendorf.